oktadev/okta-blog/_source/_posts/2019-10-25-intro-android-gradle.md

 ### Manifest Placeholders

 Dependencies often require certain parameters in the *AndroidManifest.xml* file, for each application module.
 Additionally, we often need to define different parameters for each build-type.
-Unfortunately, historical limitations introduced in the Android packaging (way before Gradle) mean there isn’t a way around this.
+Unfortunately, historical limitations introduced in the Android packaging (way before Gradle) mean there isn't a way around this.

 As we previously discussed, Gradle manages manifest files and merges them if required, so it allows us to set the value of a property in the manifest configuration.
 The function of the *manifestPlaceholders{}* block is to define an array of property and values that will be set in the manifest when Gradle builds an app.